 I worked on the project during nap times and was happy to think beyond the feed, play, sleep routines.

 I started working with other clients, helping them to develop and refine their business communications.
 Blessed with a baby who loved sleep, I soon realised I could replace my daily income in bub’s nap times.

 I knew that if I could keep my income sustainable, I could build my business and eventually quit my job.
 If it didn’t work, I could always go back to work.

 It was the perfect opportunity to try something new without risking anything.
 How often are you handed a year (or more) to try something new with the safety net of going back to your old job?

 When my son was eight months old I was pregnant again and extended my maternity leave for another year.

 I worked throughout my pregnancy and when baby number two was born I took another two years off (yes, I had incredible leave entitlements).

 I actually had to return to work for a day to qualify for the second maternity leave period, but it just so happened that my day to return to work also happened to be the day of the office Christmas party.
 After a couple of lemonades, I was thankful to return to the sanctuary of home.

 When my second son was born I took some time off then slowly returned to my client work.

-My husband and I are now work for ourselves from home with our two-year old and three-year old sons with us full time.
+My husband and I now work for ourselves from home with our two-year-old and three-year-old sons with us full time.
 We work together to carve out time to work and time to dedicate to our sons.